 Visit their websites and call up the ones that look promising and ask for more information.

-Teaching a Yoga Class
+Teaching Yoga Classes

 You have a multitude of options for giving group yoga lessons.

 Here are a few examples to get you started…